 The 31-year-old, who was a part of the Australian team that won the 2015 World Cup, has 244 Test wickets and 184 ODI wickets.

 Jeff Thomson – Australia (Fastest ball: 160.6 kmph)

-The fastest bowler of his era, Thomson bowled at a speed of 160.6 kmph against West Indies in Perth 1975.
-On January 27th, 2016 Jeff was inducted into the Australian hall of fame.
+The fastest bowler of his era, Thomson bowled at a speed of 160.6 kmph against the West Indies in Perth in 1975.
+On January 27th, 2016, Jeff was inducted into the Australian hall of fame.
 He took 200 Test wickets and 55 ODI wickets.

 Brett Lee – Australia (Fastest ball: 160.8 kmph)